This article looks at how the medicinal properties of marijuana might benefit people by alleviating some of the symptoms of diabetes.

-Being overweight or obese is one of the biggest risk factors in the development of type 2 diabetes.
-According to Diabetes UK, obesity may account for 80 to 85 percent of the risk of developing the condition.
+Being overweight or obese is one of the most significant risk factors in the development of type 2 diabetes.
+According to Diabetes U.K., obesity may account for 80 to 85 percent of the risk of developing the condition.

 Studies show that marijuana may help reduce the risk of diabetes.

-This backs up previous research, which indicates that obesity occurs less often among cannabis users than in non-users.
+This supports previous research, which indicates that obesity occurs less often among cannabis users than in non-users.

 Increased insulin sensitivity

 Being able to use insulin effectively is vital for health.
-However, those with type 2 diabetes are less sensitive (more resistant) to the effects of insulin in the body.
+However, those with type 2 diabetes are less sensitive, or more resistant, to the effects of insulin in the body.

 A 2015 study of people with non-insulin-treated type 2 diabetes indicates that a form of THC:

 - raised levels of adiponectin (a protein that regulates blood sugar)

 Inflammation appears to play a role in the development of type 1 and type 2 diabetes and other chronic diseases.

 Some 2015 research suggests that the anti-inflammatory properties of CBD can treat the inflammation contributing to diabetes and associated complications.